Updated April 2018

 We’re sure there are some privately owned spots around London where barbecuing is just fine.
 If you know of any, please let us know in the comments below and we’ll add them to the list.

-One of only two councils in London to allow barbecues in all its parks, wonderful Camden Council has issued some helpful guidelines for barbecuers (Pdf).
+One of only two councils in London to allow barbecues in all its parks, wonderful Camden Council has issued some helpful guidelines for barbecuers (PDF).
 Remember though that it doesn't manage Hampstead Heath or Regents Park and Primrose Hill and barbecues are strictly not permitted at these sites.

-Why not head to one of these:
+Why not head to one of these instead:

 Mere minutes from Highbury & Islington station, this tree-lined 29 acre park has swimming and fitness facilities, an orchard and a children’s play area complete with sandpits to entertain, as well as the option of a barbecue.
+If you visit during the peak of summer, you'll feel like the odd one out if you're there without a barbecue.

 Large, bridged ponds and overgrown grass make this park in the shadow of Arsenal football stadium feel much more rural than it is.
 Parts of it are a designated nature reserve, so be careful where you light up.